Becoming a General Election candidate

 We are committed to supporting people stand for election.
 If you have support needs to allow you to stand for election—from childcare to disability support needs—please discuss these with us soon so we can arrange support.
 Being in the Green Party means we are committed to work as a team, no one has to do anything alone, we will find a way to help in any aspect of campaigning and when people become Councillors.

 If you are interested in winning a seat, let us know on the candidates wanted page, then go on to complete the candidate application questionnaire.
+There will be a series of target candidate application deadlines.
+Applicants have to complete a form, then speak to election committee members in preparing for selection hustings where you answer questions from members before they vote to select our target candidates.

 Candidate Application Questionnaire